-A maximum of 10 hours will be accepted for any of the following liturgical ministries: altar server, choir, cantoring, instrumental, hospitality, lectoring, or Extraordinary Minister of Holy Communion with a maximum of 15 hours for liturgical ministry per year;
+- A maximum of 10 hours will be accepted for any of the following liturgical ministries: altar server, choir, cantoring, instrumental, hospitality, lectoring, or Extraordinary Minister of Holy Communion;

-If a student does not belong to a parish or faith community service MUST BE COMPLETED in one of the following agencies: Mid-Ohio Food Bank, Guadalupe Center, Holy Family Soup Kitchen, St. Vincent DePaul Center (downtown), J.O.I.N.
-(Joint Organization for Innercity Needs), Salvation Army, or Westside Free Store Ministries.
+- If a student does not belong to a parish or faith community service MUST BE COMPLETED in one of the following agencies: Mid-Ohio Food Bank, Guadalupe Center, Holy Family Soup Kitchen, St. Vincent DePaul Center (downtown), J.O.I.N.
+(Joint Organization for Innercity Needs), Salvation Army, Run the Race Club, or Westside Free Store Ministries.

 No exceptions are allowed.
 These guidelines are firm.

 Any questions concerning community service must be addressed before beginning the service.
-If you are unsure about the agencies listed or the type of service being completed, please check with a member of Campus Ministry or e-mail Dr. SK at [email protected].
+If you are unsure about the agencies listed or the type of service being completed, please check with a member of Campus Ministry or e-mail Katie Kapala at firstname.lastname@example.org

-Students may begin their service hours after graduation from eighth grade and must have them completed by the last day of class, third quarter for a Theology grade.
-A Theology project grade will be given for successful completion of the requirement along with a written reflection by the due date.
+Students may begin their service hours after graduation from eighth grade and must have them completed by May 1st.
+A twenty (20)-point Theology project grade will be given for successful completion of the requirement along with a written reflection by the due date.
 This grade is an all-or-nothing grade and will not be adjusted to fourth quarter in the event that the requirement is not met by the due date.
 Students may not work ahead in service hours (each year's service may not begin until after the completion of the current grade).
 Awards are given annually to students who perform service above and beyond that which is required.

-After the school year begins, evaluation forms* may be e-mailed or mailed by the agency, or hand-delivered by the student to the appropriate theology teacher.
-Bishop Ready High School is not responsible for supervisor evaluation forms delivered to the school during summer break.
+After the school year begins, Supervisor Evaluation Forms* may be mailed by the agency, or hand-delivered by the student to the appropriate theology teacher.
+Only original forms are acceptable.
+Bishop Ready High School is not responsible for Supervisor Evaluation Forms delivered to the school during summer break.
 Please wait until the first day of regular classes to bring in evaluation forms.